f03n1x/f03n1x.github.io/workexperience.md

 * * *
 ### Lead Developer for Caravanguard

 I'm currently working with a group of friends on a multiplayer action-rpg/roguelite called Caravanguard.
 The player's system is my pride and joy as a game developer, in the way that it feels fluid and concise.
 The system heavily involes the use of animations, which let me learn to setup everything revolving the animation event system.
-I spent a fair amount of time learning how the UI system works in unity since that was something I had not originally looked into, and out of that I was able to create all the UI that the player interacts with.
+I spent a fair amount of time learning how the UI system works in Unity since that was something I had not originally looked into, and out of that I was able to create all the UI that the player interacts with.

 Some of the systems I've worked on: